openfaas/docs/docs/tutorials/test-drive.md

 > Please support the project and put a **Star** on the repo.

-OpenFaaS is Kubernetes and Docker-native.
+OpenFaaS runs natively on Kubernetes and uses OCI-compatible containers.

 # Overview